leodeslf/leaf/prebuild/engg/sorting_algorithms.md

 ---
 ## Sorting Algorithms

-From the book Data Structures and Algorithms in C++.

 An algorithm is a **set of well-defined instructions** to solve a given problem, taking a set of inputs and producing a desired output.

-Algorithm rules:
+Basic algorithm rules:

 - Input and output should be *defined precisely*.
 - Each step should be *clear and unambiguous*.
 - It should be the *most effective way* to get a solution.
 - It should be defined as an *abstraction*, not as an implementation.

+### Developing a Good Algorithm

 The efficiency of data handling can be substantially increased if the data are sorted according to some **criteria of order**.
-Very often, the *sorting criteria are natural*, as in the case of numbers, or the numeric value of alphanumeric characters.
+Very *often, the sorting criteria are natural*, as in the case of numbers, or the numeric value of alphanumeric characters.
 Sorting can be made in *ascending or descending* order.
-Once the criterion is selected, the second step is *how to sort the data using that criterion*.
+Once the criterion is selected, the second step is **how to sort** the data using that criterion.

-The final ordering of data can be obtained in a variety of ways, and only some of them can be considered meaningful and efficient.
-To decide which method is best, certain **criteria of efficiency** have to be established and a method for quantitatively *comparing different algorithms* must be chosen.

-To make the comparison machine-independent, certain critical *properties of sorting algorithms* should be defined when comparing alternative methods.
-Two such properties are the **number of comparisons** and the **number of movements**.
-The efficiency of these two operations *depend on the size of the data set*.
+There are infinite ways to sort the data, not all of them are efficient.
+To decide which method is best, certain **criteria of efficiency** have to be established, and a **method for quantitatively comparing** different algorithms must be chosen, certain critical properties should be defined when comparing alternative methods.
+Two such properties to do that are the **number of comparisons** and the **number of movements**. *The efficiency of these two operations depend on the size of the data set*.

-Because determining the precise number of comparisons is not always necessary or possible, an approximate value can be computed.
-For this reason, the number of comparisons and movements is *approximated with the big-O notation* by giving the order of magnitude of these numbers.
-But the order of magnitude can vary depending on the initial ordering of data.
+### Estimating Efficiency

-By measuring the efficiency of a given algorithm, we not only get to know **how much time it takes** for it to sort the data, but also the **intelligence** of that method.
+We need to measure **how much time it takes** for it to sort the data, but also need to get to know the *intelligence* of that method.
 For example, an algorithm can (it better should) *recognize an already sorted data set*, so it doesn't make any unnecessary movement or comparison.
-By the other hand it can be completely unaware of that fact, something obviously inefficient.
+On the other hand it can be completely unaware of that fact.
+Determining the precise number of operations **is not always necessary or possible**.
+For this reason, *the number of comparisons and movements is approximated*.

-The number of comparisons and the number of movements do not have to be coincident.
-An algorithm can be very efficient on the former and perform poorly on the latter, or vice versa.
-Some sorting methods perform the same operations regardless of the initial ordering of data, others are more flexible.
-The number of operations is computed (if possible) for three case scenarios.
+The number of **comparisons and movements** can vary independently.
+An algorithm can be efficient on the former and perform poorly on the latter, or vice versa.
+They can always perform the same operations regardless of **the initial ordering of data**, others are more flexible.
+Some algorithms perform better on small data samples, others perform better on larger ones, so the **size of the data sample** is also important.
+The number of operations is often computed (if possible) for three case scenarios.

 The three cases are:

-- *Best case* (often, data already in order).
+- **Best case**: when the data is already in order, *Big-O* notation.
-- *Worst case* (it can be data in reverse order).
+- **Worst case**: the data is in reverse order, *Omega* notation.
-- *Average case* ( data in random order).
+- **Average case**: data consistently in random order, *Theta* notation.

-Usually, simple algorithms often perform better with a small amount of data than their more complex counterparts, whose effectiveness may become obvious only when data samples become very large.

 ### Elementary Sorting Algorithms